lennartkerkvliet/statutes/internal-regulations.md

 ## Suspension

-During suspension, an organization will lose its rights but keep its obligations as stated in the statutes.
+During suspension, an organization or individual member will lose its rights but keep its obligations as stated in the statutes.
 Members of the Federation may be temporarily suspended if the targeted member organization is suspected of breaching any of the membership obligations.
 A motion to suspend a member can be submitted by the Bureau or two full members and needs to be submitted four weeks prior to the start of the General Assembly.
 Members need to be informed about this motion three weeks prior to the start of the statutory event.

 The suspension from the Federation is to be decided by a two-thirds majority.
 Each suspension is valid for a maximum of one year and may be revoked at any time by the relevant statutory body.

+An individual member who is not in good financial standing is automatically considered suspended until such time that they are in good standing again.

 ## Termination